jypelle/mifasol/README.md

 - Replace **lyrasrv** config folder with content from your last backup
 - Start lyra server

-### Auto-start and stop lyra server with systemd on linux
+### Auto start and stop lyra server with systemd on linux

 - Copy `lyrasrv` to `/usr/bin`
 - Create systemd service file